Vikhyat05/aionos_Rag/readme.md

 **a.
 Image Extraction & OCR**

 - Canva documents (PDFs or images) are converted to images and stored in `Data/cleaned/images/` and `Data/cleaned/images2/`.
-- OCR is performed on `Data/images/`these images to extract text content for each page or section.
+- gpt 4.1 is used to process `Data/images/`these images to extract text content for each page or section.
 - Extracted text is saved as markdown files in `Data/markdowns/`.

 **b.
 Markdown Refinement**